erykwalczak/PRArulebook/README.md

 ### Disclaimer

-This is an outcome of a research project and is not an official Bank of England software.
+This package is an outcome of a research project.
 All errors are mine.
-The software and code samples are provided “as is” without warranty of any kind, either express or implied.
-Use at your own risk.
+All views expressed are personal views, not those of any employer.